"You're Not Using AI. You're Using a Chatbot."

 That's not a projection.
 That's my Tuesday.

-Agents aren't just for business operations.
+And it's not just business operations.

+None of this required me to be a linguist or a trader.
 The agent is the expert.
 I just had to know what problem I was solving.

 The model doesn't matter nearly as much as what you do with it.